If you have even a tiny bit of daredevil in you, consider going on one of these whitewater rafting trips on the American River.

 What if you're not local, and don't have a car or a sleeping bag, etc?
 Viator has a whitewater rafting trip you can take from San Francisco.

-This tour is a day trip from San Francisco where they drive you up to the American River in the Sierra foothills, and take you rafting down the upper section of South Fork (Chili Bar).
+This tour is a day trip from San Francisco where they drive you up to the American River in the Sierra foothills, and take you rafting down the South Fork, near where gold was first discovered in California.

 The river rafting goes right by the spot where the Gold Rush began, Sutter's Mill, which now has become a state park and museum with about 20 old buildings and all sorts of activities associated with that period.
 If you have a little extra time, it's an interesting historical sight with lots of fun things to do (including panning for gold).
 See Gold Rush Museum for more info.